dimebt/Coordinator-Xcode-Project-Swift-Template/README.md

-# Swift XCode Template to use as a starting point for an iOS apps.
+# XCode Template to use as a starting point for an iOS apps.

-Custom Xcode project template with coordinators pattern
+Custom Xcode Swift 5 project template with coordinators pattern

 # Installation
 ### Method 1 :